CognitiveScale/cortex-cli/README.md

 ## Standalone binary

-We use [pkg](https://www.npmjs.com/package/pkg) to bundle the Cortex cli's source, dependencies, and node runtime into a standalone executable
+We use caxa https://github.com/leafac/caxa to build standalone binaries.
+Previously, we used `pkg` but it doesn't support ESM without transpilation as of 07/2023

 Executables are created for the following platforms:
   - Linux 64bit intel